monopole/snt/README.md

 # Kubernetes Cluster Configuration

-_A tutorial on installing customized cluster-level "apps"._
+_A tutorial on installing customized cluster-level apps._

 > __status: under development Nov 2017__

-This tutorial requires no kubernetes knowledge.
+This tutorial requires no knowledge of kubernetes (a.k.a. _k8s_).

 It focusses on command execution, eschewing deeper discussion that can be found at https://kubernetes.io and many other sites.

-To establish context for the main topic, this tutorial starts with a walkthrough of manual configuration (individual commands to create a pod, create a service, etc.).
+To establish context for the main topic, this tutorial starts with a walk-through of manual configuration (individual commands to create a pod, create a service, etc.).
 Context established, it compares different approaches to app-level configuration.

 ### Requirements